 In Alabama, a church school is a school “operated by a local church, group of churches, denomination, and/or association of churches on a nonprofit basis which do not receive any state or federal funding.”
 (Code of Alabama 1975 Sections 16-28-1(2) and 16-46-1(3).)
 If a home school is operated as a ministry of a local church, there are no legal requirements for instructors.
 Homeschool parents must file a one-time church school enrollment form signed by a parent or legal guardian PLUS the administrator of the church school.
 Homeschool parents must keep a daily attendance register and comply with all standing requirements of the church school.

-Students who choose to homeschool in Alabama and do not qualify as a church school must elect to complete school attendance through use of a private tutor.
+Students who choose to homeschool in Alabama and do not qualify as a church school or a private school must elect to complete school attendance through use of a private tutor.
 The Alabama private tutor option is defined as “instruction by a state certified teacher who teaches in English state required courses between 8:00 a.m. and 4 p.m. for a minimum of three hours per day over the course of at least 140 days during the calendar year.”
 (Code of Alabama 1975 Section 16-28-5.)

 High school diplomas are not required for homeschooled students but are available for nonpublic school students in Alabama.

 As of 2016, homeschool and other non-traditional students are allowed to join public school athletic teams.
 To read about requirements for participation, visit: Amendments to AHSAA Bylaws.